shineklbm/wp-richlist/README.md

-wp-richlist
+RichList Widget - for Wordpress category listing
 ===========

-A really simple plugin for wordpress to accordian list categories with posts name
+A really simple plugin for wordpress to display the list categories with posts titles in an accordian menu.